kovidgoyal/calibre/manual/conversion.rst

 calibre has two sets of options for :guilabel:`chapter detection` and :guilabel:`inserting page breaks`.
 This can sometimes be slightly confusing, as by default, calibre will insert page breaks before detected chapters as well as the locations detected by the page breaks option.
-The reason for this is that there are often location where page breaks should be inserted that are not chapter boundaries.
+The reason for this is that there are often locations where page breaks should be inserted that are not chapter boundaries.
 Also, detected chapters can be optionally inserted into the auto generated Table of Contents.

 calibre uses *XPath*, a powerful language to allow the user to specify chapter boundaries/page breaks.
 XPath can seem a little daunting